unc-csxl/orientation/angular/widgets.md

 Now, in the `organization-card.widget.html` file, we can use the `{{organization}}` variable in the same way you would in the HTML for a component!

-How would be use this in a component?
+How would we use this in a component?
 We can pass inputs in directly to the HTML, like so:

 ```html
 <organization-card [organization]="organization" />